prachipaliwal1207/-sync-quizApp/README.md

 * Adjust the styling of the quiz app interface by modifying the CSS file (quizApp.css).  <br>

 About the Author  👩‍💻  <br>   <br>
-This quiz app project was created by [Your Name].
+This quiz app project was created by Prachi.
 Feel free to reach out with any questions or feedback!